 Table 1.
-Correspondence between steps in the groundwater management framework and steps in the River Basin Management (RBM) Critical Path [from COP9 DR1 Annex C i.].
+Correspondence, in relation to the maintenance of the ecological character of wetlands, between steps in the groundwater management framework and steps in the River Basin Management (RBM) Critical Path (from Resolution IX.1 Annex C i.).

-Crown dryston man accompant from arready DPM Critical Dath Groundwater management framework RBM Critical Path (Steps A to G) (Steps 1 to 9) Step 1: Policy, regulatory and institutional contexts Step 2: Design stakeholder participation process Step A: Screening to identify wetlands potentially Step 3(i): Inventory of wetlands in the basin associated with groundwater Step 3(ii): Assessment o f current status and trends Step B: Conceptual model of groundwater- Step 3(iii): Determine water resource function of wetland interactions. wetlands Step C: Situation assessment of combined impacts, status and trends, with focus on groundwater- wetland interface Step 4: Set relative priorit ies for wetlands in the basin Step D: Determine groundwater requirements of Step 5: Set quantitative management objectives for wetlands wetlands Step E: Agree on and set groundwater allocation for wetlands, and limits on groundwater exploitation.
+Groundwater management framework RBM Critical Path (Steps A to G) (Steps 1 to 9) Step 1: Policy, regulatory and institutional contexts Step 2: Design stakeholder participation process Step 2: Design stakeno Step 3(i): Inventory of wetlands in the basin associated with groundwater Step 5(1).
+Inventory of wettands in the basin f current status and trends Step B: Conceptual model of groundwater- wetland interactions.
+Step 3(iii): Determine water resource function of wetlands weulands Step C: Situation assessment of combined impacts, status and trends, with focus on groundwater- wetland interface ies for wetlands in the basin Step D: Determine groundwater requirements of Step 5: Set quantitative management objectives for wetlands wetlands Step E: Agree on and set groundwater allocation for wetlands, and limits on groundwater exploitation.
 Step F: Specify groundwater-related management Step 6: Water and land use management plan for the actions and strategies for wetlands in the basin, basin and include these in the land and water management plan for the basin.
-Step 7a: Implementation at wetland level Step 7b: Implementation at basin level Step G: Monitoring and evaluation related to Step 8: Monitor and report at basin and wetland groundwater level Step 9: Review, reflect and revisit priorities
+Step 7a: Implement tation at wetland level Step 7b: Implementation at basin level Step G: Monitoring and evaluation related to Step 8: Monitor and report at basin and wetland groundwater level Step 9: Review, reflect and revisit priorities